NickPirone/cpp_stl_tests/README.md

 # cpp_stl_tests
 testing performance of STL containers scientifically.

-This program (in its most basic sense) will: \n
+This program (in its most basic sense) will:
-a.  generate a bunch of numbers to be inserted into our container. \n
+a.  generate a bunch of numbers to be inserted into our container.
-b.  insert the numbers one by one, each time taking a sample timing of: \n
+b.  insert the numbers one by one, each time taking a sample timing of:
-	1.  insertion \n
+	1.  insertion
-	2.  access \n
+	2.  access
-	3.  search \n
+	3.  search
-	4.  removal \n
+	4.  removal
-	5.  size querying \n
+	5.  size querying
-	6.  clearing \n
+	6.  clearing
 c.  write the obtained output to the Output directory.